 Dr. Dahlkemper uses Botox to treat chronic teeth grinding.
-Besides relief from jaw pain, tension and headaches, his patients see a dramatic change in the way that their face looks.
+Besides relief from jaw pain, tension and headaches, some of her patients see a change in the way that their face looks.
 The square, heavy appearance of their lower face softens into a more normal and esthetically pleasing one.

 During your no cost initial consultation, Dr. Dahlkemper will evaluate your unique needs, desired end results, and explain your options.
 He will also help you determine which treatment, or combination of treatments, will work best to achieve the look that you desire.